Northwestern Wildcats women's lacrosse

 The Northwestern Wildcats women's lacrosse team is an NCAA Division I college lacrosse team representing Northwestern University as part of the Big Ten Conference.
+The Wildcats are led by head coach Kelly Amonte Hiller.
+Northwestern plays their home games at Ryan Fieldhouse (indoors) and Martin Stadium (outdoors).

-It was a member of the American Lacrosse Conference until the 2013-14 season, when the conference was dissolved as the Big Ten was sponsoring women's lacrosse from the 2014-15 season.
+It was a member of the American Lacrosse Conference until the 2014 season, joining their current Big Ten Conference for the 2015 season.
 The team began competition at the varsity level in 1982, operated as a club sport from 1993 to 2001, and resumed play at the varsity level in 2002.
-They play their home games at Lanny & Sharon Martin Stadium and Ryan Fieldhouse in Evanston, IL.
-From 2005 to 2009, the team won the NCAA Women's Lacrosse Championship five consecutive times and recorded two undefeated seasons.
-After losing in the finals in 2010, the Wildcats added their sixth and seventh championships in 2011 and 2012.
-The Wildcats won their eighth championship in 2023.
-The Midwestern team's success is a rarity in a sport that enjoys most of its popularity on the East Coast - the Wildcats are the only team from outside the Eastern Time Zone to win the national title.
+Northwestern has won eight national championships in women's lacrosse, including five straight from 2005 to 2009 and back-to-back in 2011 and 2012.
+After a twelve year drought, the team won their eighth title in 2023, and most recently, a ninth title in 2026.
+The Midwestern team's success is a rarity in a sport that enjoys most of its popularity on the East Coast - the Wildcats are the only women's team from outside the Eastern Time Zone to win the national title.